ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 ### Roles, permissions, and users
 {: #vcd-ops-guide-roles}

 To access VMware Cloud Director, use single sign-on with your {{site.data.keyword.cloud_notm}} credentials as the default authentication and authorization mechanism.
 For a list of the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) Director tenant portal roles and authorizations that are associated with each role see [Managing IAM access for {{site.data.keyword.vcf-aas}}](/docs/vmware-service?topic=vmware-service-vmaas-iam&interface=ui).
-Organization administrators can create local users that are authenticated by the tenant portal as opposed to IBM Cloud {{site.data.keyword.cloud_notm}} and can also create additional customized roles that can be assigned against local users.
+Organization administrators can create local users that are authenticated by the tenant portal as opposed to {{site.data.keyword.cloud_notm}} and can also create additional customized roles that can be assigned against local users.

 For more information about roles and permissions, see [VMware Cloud Director tenant portal roles and rights](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-5/map-for-vmware-cloud-director-tenant-portal-guide-10-5/getting-started-with-vmware-cloud-director-tenant-portal-tenant/vmware-cloud-director-tenant-portal-roles-and-rights-tenant.html){: external}.